Table of Contents

 The trend for premium espresso machines, like the Bezzera, has increased from higher user expectations.
 Users no longer contend with the run-off-the-mill quality from vending, capsules or automatic machines.

-Users start to recognise the actual cost of value and see that the upfront cost for a professional machine can be recovered as they could retain a higher resale value when they upgrade or no longer need them.
+Users start to recognize the actual cost of value and see that the upfront cost for a professional machine can be recovered with usage and they could retain a higher resale value when they upgrade or no longer need them.
 Co-workers also find making coffee in professional machines a pleasurable experience and an opportunity for better communication and engagement.

 WANT TO KNOW MORE?